Staring Out The Window:

 Not the end of the world.
 So I go on with my day.

 I decided to not make him fight all that.
-I throw a thin blanket (not in the picture) over all this that you see above, where Abi is holding court, and he can rush underneath quickly, and hopefully with less anxiety.
+I threw a thin blanket (not in the picture) over all this where Abi is holding court.
+Now he can rush underneath quickly, and hopefully with less anxiety.

 I just wrote a blog post about several things that don’t have any correlation to one another.
 Which is pretty common for me.

 Have a good day.
-And hopefully a favorite plate will not fall to the floor and break into a zillion pieces.
+And hopefully a favorite plate or prized possession of yours will not fall to the floor and break into a zillion pieces.